Scroll down to check out the 2025 schedule.

 THE RAT BEGAN TO GNAW THE ROPE introduces small-town lawyer Gil Henry.
 Praised for its wit and unconventional hero, it’s an early example of blending humor with hardboiled crime fiction.
 C. W. Grafton was the father of “alphabet series” mystery author Sue Grafton.

-Check out the books and listen to the episodes anywhere you get your podcasts!
+Ready to catch up on the books we’ve discussed in past years?
+Listen to the episodes anywhere you get your podcasts!